Trendletters

 Trendletter #10 (09/2023)

-Increasing Social Responsibility of Business (RU)
+Growing Social Responsibility of Businesses

 Against the background of worsening social, economic and digital inequality, business is paying more and more attention to issues directly related to human well-being.
 At the same time, the growth of information transparency and the speed of data dissemination increases public attention to what policies companies adhere to.